rubocop-lts/rubocop-ruby2_7/README.md

 The following is optional.
 We'll discuss why you might want to do this after you see what it does.

+If you are using Rails, building a Rubygem, or not using RSpec, see ["Advanced Usage"][#advanced-usage].
-Add to the top of your project's `.rubocop.yml` configuration file:
+Otherwise, if you use plain Ruby and RSpec, you can add to the top of your project's `.rubocop.yml` configuration file:

 ```yaml
 inherit_gem:
   rubocop-ruby2_7: rubocop.yml
 ```

-This has the same effect as you declaring the following in your `.rubocop.yml`:
+Among _many_ other settings, this has the effect of declaring the following:

 ```yaml
 AllCops: